Body Parts Activities for Kids (Free Printable)

 This printable is a great way to let your young children label the correct body parts on the printable page.
 This will help your child learn visually where the basic organs are located in the body.
 My anatomy matching game lets your young learners label the heart, the brain, the lungs, the stomach, the kidney, the intestines, the liver, and the kidneys.

-After they practice labeling these body parts, they will be more familiar with where their organs are located on their own bodies.
-Cut and paste printable activities not only develop fine motor skills but also encourage hand-eye coordination in your child.
+After they practice labeling these body parts, they will be more familiar with where their organs are located.
+Cut and paste printable activities develop fine motor skills and encourage hand-eye coordination in your child.

 My Anatomy Puzzle – Pictures of Body Parts

-This fun game is printable and will let your child cut out the organs and glue them to the correct part of the body on the printable.
-The printable has a body outline that is perfect for teaching your child about the specific part of their body and where it is located.
+This fun game is printable.
+It lets your child cut out the organs and glue them to the correct part of the body on the printable.
+The body outline is perfect for teaching your child about the specific part of their body and where it is located.

-This Human Anatomy puzzle is a perfect resource for preschool teachers as they teach about various parts of the body like the heart, lungs, and brain.
-This printable is also perfect for older children and can be used as a visual resource for reinforcing learning.
+This Human Anatomy puzzle is a perfect resource for preschool teachers who teach about various parts of the body, such as the heart, lungs, and brain.
+This printable is also perfect for older children and can be a visual resource for reinforcing learning.

 Body Parts Activities for Preschoolers – Active Games